Zaiwa language: Distribution

 The Ethnologue lists Bengwa, Longzhun and Tingzhu as dialects.

 In Myanmar, the Sadon (Sadung) dialect is the standard variety.

+Phonology

+Consonants

+Zaiwa has the following consonant sounds:

+Vowels

+Zaiwa distinguishes between tense throat and lax throat vowel sounds:

 Tones

 Zaiwa has five tones.
 Three of these five tones are in unchecked syllables and the remaining two are in checked syllables.
 The tones are distinguished through a numbering system of one to five; one being the lowest pitch and five the highest pitch.